striverz/NamasteReact/01-Incepction/Incepction.md

 * `Smaller Bundle Size`: The JavaScript bundle generated in production mode is smaller, reducing load times for your users.

 * `Minification and Compression`: In production mode, your code is minified and compressed, further reducing bundle size

+# 7. What is async and defer?
+# 8. What is crossorigin in script tag?